Population trapping in a pair of periodically driven Rydberg atoms: Two-atom chain ( )

 \subsection{Dynamical stabilization of product states: $|gg\rangle$ and $|ee\rangle$}

-.--- To identify the regions of dynamical stabilization we choose the primary resonance in each of R1, R2 and R3, i.e., $n_{j\in 1, 2, 3}=0$ and vary the amplitude of modulation, or equivalently $\alpha$ by keeping $\omega$ constant.
-First, we consider the resonance R1 with $n_1=0$ ($\Delta_0=0$), for which the system exhibits Rabi oscillations between $|gg\rangle$ and $|+\rangle$ states.
-Based on the results of the single atom case discussed in Sec.~\ref{n1}, for the non-interacting case ($V_0=0$), the dynamical stabilization arises at the zeroes of the $J_{0}(\alpha)$ at which the quasi-energies cross [dashed lines in Fig.~\ref{fig:5}(a)].
+.--- First we discuss the dynamical stabilization of the product states $|gg\rangle$ and $|ee\rangle$.
+To identify the regions of dynamical stabilization we choose the primary resonance in each of R1, R2 and R3, i.e., $n_{j\in 1, 2, 3}=0$ and vary the amplitude of modulation.
+Equivalently, one can vary $\alpha$ by keeping $\omega$ constant.
+First, we consider the resonance R1 with $n_1=0$ ($\Delta_0=0$).
+For the non-interacting case ($V_0=0$), as discussed for the single atom case in Sec.~\ref{n1}, the dynamical stabilization occurs at the zeroes of the $J_{0}(\alpha)$.
+As expected, when $J_{0}(\alpha)=0$, all three quasi-energies cross [dashed lines in Fig.~\ref{fig:5}(a)].
 Since we have eliminated the asymmetric state $|-\rangle=(|eg\rangle-|ge\rangle)/\sqrt{2}$ from the dynamics, there are only three relevant quasi-energy eigenvalues.
 The color bar in Fig.~\ref{fig:5} quantifies the probability density of $|gg\rangle$ in each of the Floquet states.
 A finite $V_0$ partially lifts the degeneracy of $\epsilon_k$ at the crossings [see solid lines in Fig.~\ref{fig:5}(a)].
-For small RRIs ($V_0\ll\Omega$), the two types of resonances R1 and R2 are not well separated energetically and all the three states ($|gg\rangle$, $|+\rangle$, $|ee\rangle$) participate in the dynamics for any initial state.
+For small RRIs ($V_0\ll\Omega$), the resonance R2 is not well isolated from R1 and all three states ($|gg\rangle$, $|+\rangle$, $|ee\rangle$) participate in the dynamics for any initial state.
 Therefore, we need to address the dynamical stabilization of both $|gg\rangle$ and $|ee\rangle$ when RRI is small.